heltmm/heltmm.github.io/_drafts/create_a_user_avatar_dropdown_nabar.md

  rails g migration add_username_column
 {% endhighlight %}

-open the file created in the db/migrate folder and add  this code inside of def change.
+open the file created in the db/migrate folder and add these lines of code inside of def change.
 {% highlight ruby %}
 ...
   add_column :users, :username, :string